 My teaching career began at a Young Offenders unit.
 My job was to teach maths to children who, for whatever reason, had not been in school regularly at any point in their life.
 The content I taught was well below what I am capable of, but I thoroughly enjoyed seeing many of my students get the grades they required to get on apprenticeships and turn their lives around over time.
 This role taught me how important it is to engage students by keeping lessons interactive, upbeat and constructive at all times.
 I left this role to begin my first Masters Degree, and that's when I began private tuition.

 I have taught everything from Year 7 maths to Cambridge University MSc Economics in my private tuition career.
 Over the summer holidays I teach at various summer schools, such as the Oxford Royale Academy, as well as offering intensive courses to university students who may have August resits approaching.

 In the past I have worked as an examiner for maths and economics exams, this has given me a thorough understanding the exam technique required to confidently score excellent grades.

-Thank you for reading my profile, and I hope to hear from you soon!
+Thank you for taking the time to read my profile, and I look forward to hearing from you.